 Corra Foundation contributes to improving the lives of individuals and communities experiencing disadvantage all across Scotland and in developing countries.
-Since 1985 the foundation has distributed over £152 million in grants and made over 15,000 awards to charities.
+Since 1985 the foundation has distributed over £152 million and made over 15,000 grants to charities.

 Vision: a society in which people create positive change and enjoy fulfilling lives.